 - Pilot Design: 33 pts. (~3%)

 - Pilot Analysis: 33 pts. (~3%)

 - Redrafting: 25 pts. (~2%)

-- Distribution: 25 pts. ($\sim 2\%$)
+- Distribution: 25 pts. (~2%)

 - Memo Practice 1: 55 pts. (~5%)

 - Memo Practice 2: 58 pts. (~5%)

-- Submit graphs for final memo (not graded-you get 100% by turning it in, 0 if you don't) 5 points (less than 1%)

-- Submit graphs for final memo (not graded-you get 100% by turning it in, 0 if you don't) 5 points (less than 1%)

-- Final Memo: 156 pts. (~14%)
+- Final Memo: 166 pts. (~14%)

 Homework:

 The textbook The Essentials of Political Analysis is divided into chapters by topic.
 Lectures roughly follow the topical outline of the book as indicated on the syllabus and students are expected to read before the lecture.
 The homework in the course comes out of the companion workbook, An R Companion to Political Analysis.
 YOU NEED THE WORKBOOK TO DO THE HOMEWORK EVEN THOUGH IT IS SUBMITTED ONLINE.
 The online "quiz" where you will submit the homework basically just has the blanks for you to enter your answers.
 It doesn't have the full questions written out.
 The topics of the workbook assignments correspond to the topics covered in the textbook and lecture but allow for some lag so that students have time to master the material.
 The due date of each homework assignment from the workbook is noted in the syllabus (all are due on Wednesdays by 11:59pm EST).
 All homework assignments are in the workbook.